axlan/robopenguins-blog/_posts/2022-01-22-cpp-data-memory.md

 # Why Would One Care?

 For most programs this complexity can be totally ignored.
 As long as you reference structures in a type safe way and the program is self contained, the compiler will treat the structs consistently regardless of how they're actually stored in memory.

+In fact most of the time you **DONT'T** want to mess with this stuff.
+As described in [this article](https://hackaday.com/2022/05/10/data-alignment-across-architectures-the-good-the-bad-and-the-ugly/), there can be significant performance impacts on trying to enforce non-optimal alignment.

 There are two main reasons why this may become relevant:
  1. You are trying to optimize your program.